musayevnadir/bookstore-page/README.md

 -   **JavaScript:** To provide interactivity and functionality.

+-   **Firebase** To store user data and book data in realtime database.

 -   **SwiperJs:** To create a beautiful book slider for the homepage.

 ## Getting Started